merenlab/merenlab.org/data/micr-obs-future/index.md

 #### Get weighted averages
-Even though some reference genomes have multiple contigs, we want to know how much of each reference genomed was covered in a given sample / how much the entire reference genome was detected (so across contigs): so the mean_cov and detection information for the collective reference genome.
-However, we cannot just take the information of all contigs from the same reference genome across a given sample and take the average, but have to take the length of each contig in respective to the length of the entire reference genome (length of its contigs combined).
+Even though some reference genomes have multiple contigs, we want to know how much of each reference genome was covered in a given sample / how much the entire reference genome was detected (so across contigs): so the mean_cov and detection information for the collective reference genome.
+However, we cannot just take the information of all contigs from the same reference genome across a given sample and take the average but have to take the length of each contig with respect to the length of the entire reference genome (length of its contigs combined).

 The output file is available [here](files/weighted_results_with_length.txt.zip).